-1242 Pathology of Orthopedic Conditions.
-(2) Prerequisite: OTA 1132, OTA 1315
+1243 Pathology of Orthopedic Conditions.
+(3) Prerequisite: OTA 1132, OTA 1315 This intake course provides a basic knowledge of selected orthopedic conditions encountered in occupational therapy practice.

-This intake course provides a basic knowledge of selected orthopedic conditions encountered in occupational therapy practice.
 Emphasis is placed upon mechanisms of pathology and basic treatment approaches.
 The role and function of the occupational therapy assistant (OTA) in the treatment process is also emphasized.
+Three lecture hours per week.